jgwaugh/NBA-Forecasting/forecasting/training/README.md

 ## Validation Loss
 ![alt text](validation_loss.png)

-Validation MSE decreases as a function of epoch, which is a promising sign that the model is indeed learning something.
+Validation MSE decreases as a function of epoch which is a promising sign that the model is indeed learning something.
-It also indicates that 30 epochs is roughly appropriate - the curve tends to flatten around epoch 20.
+It also indicates that 30 epochs is roughly appropriate - although more epochs could potentially be used.

 ## Forecasts